Spider-Man Cuts Ties from the MCU: Making Sense of the Sony/ Marvel Studios Split

 This was the arrangement that lasted through Spider-Man's five appearances in the MCU, including two standalone films.

 And then Spider-Man: Far from Home crossed the billion-dollar mark.
 That's when Feige and Disney/Marvel Studios approached Sony about negotiating a new deal that would see the two studios co-finance/produce new Spider-Man films and then split box office profits 50/50.
 Sony rejected this deal, and both studios parted ways.

 So here we are today, and who's to blame?

 Personally, I don't care.
 There is plenty of greed on both sides and finger pointing to go around.
-I completely understand Disney/Marvel Studios wanting to renegotiate their box office take (which is a fair request), and I respect Sony for not wanting to give up fifty percent of their most profitable franchise to date.
+I completely understand Disney/Marvel Studios wanting to renegotiate their box office take, and I respect Sony for not wanting to give up fifty percent of their most profitable franchise.

 What happened in 2016 with Spider-Man coming into the MCU was a momentous act of creative good will, collaboration, and love for the fans, who had been begging to see their favorite characters (ALL of them) together in a cinematic shared universe.
-I will always praise Amy Pascal and Kevin Feige for coming together to bring Peter Parker over to play with the Avengers and ultimately carry on the legacy of Tony Stark.
-This creative partnership was exactly what fans wanted, had been asking for, and needed to see from the parents of their friendly neighborhood Spider-Man.
+I will praise Amy Pascal and Kevin Feige for coming together to bring Peter Parker in to play with the Avengers and carry on the legacy of Tony Stark.
+This creative partnership was exactly what fans wanted and had been asking for from the cinematic parents of their friendly neighborhood Spider-Man.